23 Mar What is Ethical Hacking?

 - Weaknesses in your system: Weak system components can be identified and exploited by hackers.
 Ethical hacking can help you find these weaknesses, such as unpatched software, open ports, and more so that they can be fixed.

-- Abuse of misuse resources: Ethical hacking can also help you identify when users are abusing their privileges or misusing resources.
+- Abused privileges: Ethical hacking can also help you identify when users are abusing their privileges or misusing resources.
 This information can then be used to improve your system’s security and prevent this abuse from happening in the future.

 What Are Some Limitations of Ethical Hacking?